Lichtblick-Suite/lichtblick/README.md

 ## Installation

-Foxglove Studio is available online at [studio.foxglove.dev](https://studio.foxglove.dev/), or desktop releases can be downloaded from [foxglove.dev/download](https://foxglove.dev/download).
+Foxbox is available online at [studio.foxglove.dev](https://studio.foxglove.dev/), or desktop releases can be downloaded from [foxglove.dev/download](https://foxglove.dev/download).

 ## Open Source

-Foxglove Studio follows an open core licensing model.
+Foxbox follows an open core licensing model.
 Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

 The official binary distributions available at [studio.foxglove.dev](https://studio.foxglove.dev/) or [foxglove.dev/download](https://foxglove.dev/download) incorporate some closed-source functionality, such as integration with [Foxglove Data Platform](https://foxglove.dev/data-platform), multiple layouts, private extensions, and more.
 For more information on free and paid features, see our [Pricing](https://foxglove.dev/pricing).

 ## Self-hosting

-Foxglove Studio can be self-hosted using our [docker image](https://ghcr.io/foxglove/studio).
+Foxbox can be self-hosted using our [docker image](https://ghcr.io/foxglove/studio).
 Please note that this build does not contain any closed source functionality.

 ```sh
 docker run --rm -p "8080:8080" ghcr.io/foxglove/studio:latest
 ```

-Foxglove Studio will be accessible in your browser at [localhost:8080](http://localhost:8080/).
+Foxbox will be accessible in your browser at [localhost:8080](http://localhost:8080/).

 ### Overriding the default layout